projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 OS, which changes the address translation table from EPT of VM0 to EPT of User OS for the device.

-To un-assign a device means to un-assign the device from an User OS.
+To unassign a device means to unassign the device from an User OS.
 The device is remove from the VM domain related to the User OS, then added back to VM0 domain, which changes the address translation table from EPT of User OS to EPT of VM0 for the device.